ezekiel-charo/usable-db/README.md

 - **Auto-increment** - Primary keys must be manually specified
 - **Indexing** - Indexing (B-tree or hash map) not yet supported
 - **Concurrent Access** - Single-threaded, no locking
+- **Authentication & Authorization** - There is no authentication or authorization

 ## What I Learned